Skip Header

 Keep your pension savings on track

-If you are already paying into a workplace pension, you are already making progress towards reaching your long-term savings goals.
-But with 62% of workers aged 39-54 saying they have ‘no idea’ how much they are or expect to spend once they retire1, now may be the ideal time to take a closer look at your savings and check you are on track to achieve your goals.
+If you're already paying into a workplace pension, you're already making progress towards reaching your long-term savings goals.
+But when thinking about retirement, our research shows only a quarter of UK workers surveyed aged between 39 and 54 describe their current state of planning as good.
+Now may be the ideal time to take a closer look at your savings and check you are on track to achieve your goals.1

 Read below for tips on how you can make sure you're on track to achieve the retirement you want.

-1 Source: The Fidelity Global Sentiment Survey, 2023.
+1 Source: Fidelity Global Sentiment Report, 2024.
 The data collection, research and analysis was completed in partnership with Opinium, a strategic insight agency.
-Data collection took place in July 2023 and includes a sample of 1000 UK adults.
+Data collection took place between June and September 2024 and includes a sample of 1,000 UK working adults.

 It’s a good idea to regularly review how much you are saving.
 As your circumstances change, you can easily amend your contributions as it suits you through your employer.
 You can potentially boost your savings by making additional contributions on a regular basis, as well as one-off contributions.
 Learn more about contributions.